-As she moves forward, Illiana Barrientos Munoz has always known she wanted a career in the medical profession.
+As she moves forward, Iliana Barrientos Munoz has always known she wanted a career in the medical profession.
 During high school, she thought about nursing and imagined working in a neonatal intensive care unit.
 That was until a career exploration assignment her junior year of high school to job shadow a sonographer who was an SCTCC graduate.
 Barrientos Munoz discovered the direction for her academic future during that job shadow.

 “I had never heard of it,” Barrientos Munoz explained.
 “I knew it was ultrasound, but learned it was much more.
 I found it very interesting.”